the-teachingRSE-project/competencies/competencies.md

 range of researchers or even the public to use the resulting applications.
 Therefore a deep knowledge of web skills is a required skill for this RSE.

-#### Optional RSE competencies -> Maintenance RSEs
+#### Maintenance RSEs
-Oftentimes, a significant amount of effort in (research) software development needs to be spent on maintenance to ensure that software remains useful for researchers now and in the future.
+In a constantly changing environment, a significant amount of effort in (research) software development needs to be spent on maintenance to ensure that software remains useful or even installable.
-The research environment is constantly changing and this can also apply to the software requirements.
-If software is not properly maintained, it becomes increasingly difficult to install and use.
-At some point, the software is no longer available and cannot be used to reproduce results.
-While ensuring maintenance and sustainability of research software is of huge importance to the communities that build and use it, a particular challenge is that it is often very difficult to obtain ongoing research funding for software maintenance tasks.
-As a result, when a project that developed or extended a piece of software finishes, support for the software fades as team members move on to other research, academic or RSE roles, or become busy with other funded work.
-While this is not a core concern of this paper, we wanted to highlight this important issue that is frequently faced when working with software in the research community.
+This can prevent reproducibility.
-With regard to which additional competency is required, these are people having experience with ancient software stacks that are not anymore part of the general curricula (think of COBOL and FORTRAN).
+With regard to which additional competency is required, these are people having experience with ancient software stacks that are not part of the general curricula anymore (think of COBOL and FORTRAN).

-FIXME: I think it would be nice if we could move each of these optional competencies to a different specialization.
+Another skillset required is (automated) testing.

 ### Specializations outside the core RSE competencies